raphaelvallat/antropy/README.rst

    :align: center

 **AntroPy** is a Python package for computing entropy and fractal dimension measures of time-series.
-It is designed for speed (Numba JIT compilation for the most expensive functions) and ease of use, and works on both 1-D and N-D arrays.

-Typical use cases include feature extraction from physiological signals (EEG, ECG, EMG), neuroscience, and signal processing research.
+It is designed for speed (Numba JIT compilation) and ease of use, and works on both 1-D and N-D arrays.
+Typical use cases include feature extraction from physiological signals (e.g. EEG, ECG, EMG), and signal processing research.

 - `Documentation <https://raphaelvallat.com/antropy/>`_
 - `Changelog <https://raphaelvallat.com/antropy/changelog.html>`_